History BA / Law JD

 • Maintain satisfactory progress towards completing required undergraduate coursework as set out in the plan of study in three years

-• File complete, binding application to the Kline School of Law by December 31 of year 3 of undergraduate program
+• File complete, binding application to the Kline School of Law by December 31 of year 3 of the undergraduate program

 • Comply with all admission and seat deposit requirements of the Kline School of Law